By Aaron Woolley, Physiotherapist.

 - Weakness in the medial Quadriceps (VMO)

 - Excessive pronation of the feet

-Knee pain is managed very well with conservative management techniques.
-Although some more severe conditions may require further interventions such as injections or surgery.
-Patellofemoral pain syndrome is thankfully a condition that rarely requires invasive treatments.
+Knee pain can be effectively managed through conservative approaches, and in more severe cases, interventions like injections or surgery may be necessary.
+However, Patellofemoral pain syndrome (PFPS) is fortunately a condition that rarely requires invasive treatments.

-At Robina Physio on the Gold Coast we can accurately assess your knee in the clinic to determine what is causing your knee pain.
-For PFPS we will use our subjective assessment to look for things like an insidious onset, overload events and certain aggravating activities like squatting, climbing stairs/hills and pain with sustained sitting.
-During our objective examination will would assess the entire structure of your knee joint including, range of motion, strength, ligament and tendon integrity, functional status (inc running) and patella tracking.
+At Robina Physio on the Gold Coast, we possess the expertise to accurately assess the cause of your knee pain during our clinic sessions.
+For PFPS, our subjective assessment focuses on identifying factors like insidious onset, overload events, and specific aggravating activities such as squatting, climbing stairs/hills, and pain with sustained sitting.
+During the objective examination, we thoroughly assess the entire structure of your knee joint, including range of motion, strength, ligament and tendon integrity, functional status (including running), and patella tracking.

-Physiotherapy treatments for knee pain are very effective and include soft tissue release of tight muscles, dry needling, taping, orthotics and strengthening exercises for the gluts, quadriceps and hamstrings.
+Our physiotherapy treatments for knee pain are highly effective and encompass various techniques such as soft tissue release of tight muscles, dry needling, taping, orthotics, and targeted strengthening exercises for the glutes, quadriceps, and hamstrings.

 - Cycling: This is simple yet probably the best bang for your buck exercise for managing knee pain.
 Start within your limits and build steadily.
 Aim for 20-30 mins most days.

 - Wall Sit: This exercise is very effective at strengthening your quadricep muscles.
 Don’t go too deep when you start.
 If you get pain then simply go a little higher.
 Try getting to 3 x 1 min holds.
 (Pic from Telehab)